0cjs/sedoc/8bit/video.md

 - [PentaVeega][pv] generates 8-color VGA from a 6-pin ATtiny5, using some
   clever tricks with tri-state outputs and the monitor's 75Ω termination as part of a voltage divider.
 Schematic in [`hardware/pentaveega_v1.pdf`][pvs].
+- [TMS9928/29 and TMS2128/29 Interface to Color Monitors][tms9-rgb].
+  Schematic and theory of operation for converting the Y/R-Y/B-Y signals to separate sync and RGB or to CVBS.

 Common Resolutions and Timings